chmouel/pipelines-as-code/docs/content/docs/guide/resolver.md

-The syntax above installs the [buildpacks](https://github.com/tektoncd/catalog/tree/main/pipeline/buildpacks) pipeline from the [tekton hub](https://hub.tekton.dev) repository querying for the latest version with the tekton hub API.
+The syntax above installs the [buildpacks](https://github.com/tektoncd/catalog/tree/main/pipeline/buildpacks) pipeline from the [tekton hub](https://hub.tekton.dev) repository, querying for the latest version with the tekton hub API.

-If you want to have a specific version of the pipeline, you can add a colon `:` to the string and a version number, like in this example :
+If you want to have a specific version of the pipeline, you can add a colon `:` to the string and a version number, like in this example:

 ```yaml
 pipelinesascode.tekton.dev/pipeline: "[buildpacks:0.1]" # this will install buildpacks 0.1 from tekton hub